-12.1.3.2 Set up Konect PakBus Router
+8.1.3.2 Set up Konect PakBus Router

-1. Sign in to www.konectgds.eu 🖸 using your Passport ID and Password found in the two received emails.
-Once logged in, you will be at the Welcome page.

-2. Click Devices and services on the command bar to the left and select Redeem PakBus Router Code.
+- 1. Sign in to www.konectgds.eu using your Passport ID and Password found in the two received emails.
+Once logged in, you will be at the Welcome page. - 2.
+Click devices and services on the command bar to the left and select Redeem PakBus Router Code.
 Enter your complimentary Router Code found on the included card with your cellular-enabled device and click Submit.

 3. The next screen shows the assigned DNS address and Port for the router.
-Enter a TCP Password and select a unique PakBus Address for your data logger.
+An optional TCP Password may be entered for additional security, and you must select a unique PakBus Address for your data logger.